 However, each of these instruments have their level of riskiness when we are solely focus on longevity risk.
 That is, to increase the longevity of your wealth.

-The Case to Have More Equities Allocation to Increase Longevity
+The Case to Have More Equities Allocation in Retirement to Increase Longevity of your Wealth

 The traditional retirement portfolio allocation is to have a high equity allocation, and slowly reduce it and increase your bond allocation during retirement.